TomWagg/coding-with-em/docs/pages/learning/variables.rst

 Time for some practice!
 Try creating your own variables of different types and performing some operations on them.
 Experimenting is a great way to learn!

-You can check out the `populations <../problems/populations.html>`_ problem in the Problems section to apply what you've learned about variables in a practical scenario.
+You can check out the `greeting <../problems/greeting.html>`_ problem in the Problems section to apply what you've learned about variables in a practical scenario.